Idiom: toot your own horn / toot one's horn

 — If you want to succeed at this firm, you need to actively seek out projects as well as toot your own horn.

-— Not to toot my own horn but I scored in the top 1 percent of all SAT takers this year.
+— Not to toot my own horn but I scored in the top one percent of all SAT takers this year.

 — It makes me sick how Sharon toots her horn at every staff meeting.
-We all worked on the project and she always makes it seems like she did all the work herself.
+We all worked on the project and she always makes it seem like she did all the work herself.

 — You would never know, because John never toots his own horn, but he speaks five languages fluently and is conversational in two more.